coolxeo/docker_elk_stack/README.md

 ![alt tag](http://lh3.ggpht.com/ZpL4xc4OOMqiKxrLzJ3w33AOlu5ERX4ZbAsEWqSBQWeLYLF2hybEw11D5msBRLtGY1DoKYMI-A8VBx3yvwpNNUmr=s250)

 ### To build:
-I only give Linux support for the moment, in the future I will probably cover Windows as well
+I only give Linux support for the moment, in the future I will probably cover Windows as well.
+I want you to understand that this project it's literally building 4 servers, each one configured with 1 different and complementary technology, which are visible between them which minimum configuration which at the same time integrates with a aldocker build CD and CI using jenkins, as you can imagine doing all this with only 7 steps it's really a time saver, but also I am saying this to make you understand that i noticed when installing sometimes problems with components, specially with grunt, when doing the steps when had to execute 'grunt serve' it gives an wierd error, and the project does not launch, this has happened several times with the testing of the 100x100 out of the box working installation, however, after deleting node_modules, .temp, dist and bower_componenets and reinstalling them again it simply started to work, this is the only pitfall i can find in the instalation, just to make you aware. so if you see this try what told you and it will work

 Prerequisites :